fuse-open/docs/articles/basics/installation/setup-install-mac.md

 ## Requirements

-- Windows 7 or newer
+- OS X 10.10 Yosemite or newer
-- Windows 10 is recommended
+- macOS 11.2 Big Sur (or latest) is recommended
+- Intel processor (M1 support is planned)
+- <a href="https://www.mono-project.com/download/stable/" target="_blank">Mono</a> 6.10 or newer
 - <a href="https://nodejs.org/en/download/" target="_blank">Node.js</a> 12 or newer

 ## Running the installer

 The latest version of Fuse X can always be downloaded from the <a href="https://fuse-x.com/download">download page</a>.
-Download the **Windows installer (.exe)**.
+Download the **macOS installer (.dmg)**.

-You should have downloaded a file called `fuse-x-2.0.0-win.exe` or similar.
+You should have downloaded a file called `fuse-x-2.0.0-mac.dmg` or similar.
 Open it and follow the installation procedure.

 This chapter will guide you through it.